-Increase site conversions, customer loyalty and online sales by boosting your mobile site speed with these tips from Think With Google.
+Increase conversions, customer engagement, and online sales by boosting your mobile site speed with these tips from Google and Moz.

-Mobile phones continue to be the most used form of web browsing, increasing in popularity each year since 2009.
+Mobile phones continue to be the most used form of web browsing, increasing in popularity every year.
 In fact, 52.2 percent of worldwide web traffic came from mobile phone use in 2018.
-Responsive website design is an efficient, cost-effective way to improve your customer experience.
-Building responsive sites at Parallel Interactive, we’ve found that mobile site speed is the most important factor to consider when developing an engaging user experience that converts.
+While building dozens of responsive websites at Parallel Interactive, we’ve found that mobile site speed is the most important factor to consider when developing an engaging user experience that converts.

 Lead with Mobile Site Speed

-The good news about site speed is that if a slow mobile site drives customers away, a fast site can help attract and retain them.
-It’s an easy thing to treat in the short term, but without making it a long-term priority, speed will degrade over time.
+If a slow mobile site drives customers away, a fast site can help attract and retain them.
+The good news about speed is that It’s an easy thing to treat in the short term, but without making it a long-term priority, your mobile site speed will significantly degrade over time.

 To reduce your image load times, review Google’s suggestions for image optimization including prioritizing the importance of images on your site, substituting for text/CSS when possible, choosing an efficient image format, and compressing/resizing images.
 You can also introduce browser caching to automatically get rid of unnecessary or outdated clutter from your site at regular intervals.